-It was a treat to spend a half day with Omar in Fes.
+It was a treat to spend a half day with a local photographer in Fes.

 After a discussion of my skill level and some tips about using my camera on manual, which I rarely do, we ambled through the medina.